General Secretary of the Bangladesh Nationalist Party

-The Secretary General of the Bangladesh Nationalist Party is the executive officer of the Nationalist Party, a political organization in Bangladesh.
-The Secretary General has direct control over all departments in the party.
-The Secretary General also serves as an advisor to all departments when not directly making decisions.
-The Secretary General has holistic view over a wide range of issues, ranging from staff appointments to dismissal and approval of the Party's executive branch members.
-The Secretary General is also responsible for verifying documents, including election expenditures, and delegating functions among the party's organisational editors in consultation with the party chairman.
+The general secretary of the Bangladesh Nationalist Party is the executive officer of the Bangladesh Nationalist Party (BNP), a major political party in Bangladesh.
+The secretary general has direct control over all departments in the party.
+The secretary general also serves as an advisor to all departments when not directly making decisions.
+The secretary general has holistic view over a wide range of issues, ranging from staff appointments to dismissal and approval of the Party's executive branch members.
+The secretary general is also responsible for verifying documents, including election expenditures, and delegating functions among the party's organisational editors in consultation with the party chairman.